(Last updated on: 02/02/2022)

 If you are travelling alone or if you are a pair/group of girls planning a three week Egypt itinerary, then I would recommend that you book a tour.
 You can still have control of your itinerary, depending on which tour you choose, but you can rest assured that you will be in safe hands.
 The tour companies know where to go and where not to go and safety is always their top priority.
 I prefer to use Viator to find my tours, I have used them many times and I know that they only work with trusted and reputable operators.

 If you are a confident traveller traveller, then you can traverse the country yourself.
 Or you can do a combination of both organised tours and a do it yourself three week Egypt itinerary, like we did.
 With a relaxing all-inclusive break in Dahab, a Nile cruise and some independent travel in Cairo, we think that itinerary had the perfect blend of independent and organised travel.
+There are plenty of Egypt travel tips online, so it is a good idea to read up before you go.

 The one thing I would absolutely recommend when travelling through Egypt, whether you are travelling independently or as part of a group, is travel insurance.
 You never know when you might get caught up in some unrest, have an accident or fall ill.
 I recommend World Nomads travel insurance.
 We had to call on World Nomads when my boyfriend (now husband) fell ill in Dahab and was admitted to hospital.
 They were brilliant and he was back at our all-inclusive resort drinking cocktails a few days later!